 Tim Steele shared a blog post by one of my readers today on his experience with the Potato Diet.
-Read The Potato Hack on brownstudy.info.
+Read The Potato Hack (link down Aug 2019) on brownstudy.info.
 From the post:

 I’ve tried the hack twice and could only make it a day and half before I caved.
 Despite cutting the experiment short, I lost 3 pounds on the first hack, so I will testify to its weight-loss effect.
 Unfortunately, I was also swept away by incredible hunger pangs and thoughts of food distracted me for hours.

 This paragraph reminded me of a point I wanted to make specifically regarding the first day of the Potato Hack.
 It has to do with the hunger challenges on the first day of the Potato Hack.

 I’ve done numerous potato hacks now.
 Some super strict.
 Some a little looser with the rules.
 What I have discovered to be true each and every time is that I consume more potatoes on Day 1 than the other days.
 And that is OK.